AussieKing/BeerAPI/README.md

 This API application was designed to return info on Beer objects in a database.
 It was created using C# and .NET Core.
 The application uses a Model-View-Controller (MVC) structure.
 The application can be tested using Postman or Insomnia.mmm

-Recently the appliacation had FluentValidation added to it to validate the incoming data.
+Recently the application had FluentValidation added to it to validate the incoming data.
 This was done to ensure that the data being sent to the database is valid and to prevent any errors.
 Also, Dependency Injection was added, by registering the `BeerValidator` so that it is automatically used by ASP.NET Core to validate the `Beer` object when it is passed to the `CreateBeer` method.

 ## Technologies Used